peteroupc/MailLib/docs/PeterO.Mail.MediaType.md

         string str,
         PeterO.Mail.MediaType defaultValue);

 Parses a media type string and returns a media type object, or the default value if the string is invalid.
+This method checks the syntactic validity of the string, but not whether it has all parameters it's required to have or whether the parameters themselves are set to valid values for the parameter.

 <b>Parameters:</b>